-However, it is strongly recommended that any use of DirectQuery over those two sources start within Power BI Desktop.
+However, it is recommended that any use of DirectQuery over those two sources start within Power BI Desktop.
 The reason is that when the connection is initially made in the Power BI service, many key limitations will apply, meaning that while the start point was easy (starting in the Power BI service), there are limitations on enhancing the resulting report any further (for example, it's not possible then to create any calculations, or use many analytical features, or even refresh the metadata to reflect any changes to the underlying schema).

 Guidance for using DirectQuery successfully

-If you're going to use DirectQuery, then this section provides you with some high level guidance on how to ensure success.
+If you're going to use DirectQuery, then this section provides you with some high-level guidance on how to ensure success.
 The guidance in this section is derived from the implications of using DirectQuery that have been described in this article.

 Backend data source performance

 If queries are slow, then the first point of investigation is to examine the queries being sent to the underlying source, and the reason for the query performance being observed.
-This topic doesn't cover the wide range of database optimization best practices across the full set of potential underlying sources, but it does apply to the standard database practices that apply to most situations:
+This article doesn't cover the wide range of database optimization best practices across the full set of potential underlying sources, but it does apply to the standard database practices that apply to most situations:

 - Relationships based on integer columns generally perform better than joins on columns of other data types